EQt/FLSA.jl/README.md

 First you have to define graph (see `(1)`)

 ### HDF5 Input
-In order to be easily called from other languages a HDF5 intermediate data structure is supported that looks like
+In order to be easily called from other languages a HDF5 intermediate data structure is supported that looks like.
+See [hdf5.py](/examples/hdf5.py) for a working python example.

 ```
              1 2 3 ... n
 nodes/input